 Our Beach House Renovation: Latest Updates

-I didn’t mean to wait this long since my last update on beach house renovation project – which is here (along with some before photos, if you’re curious!)
+I didn’t mean to wait this long since my last update on our beach house renovation project – which is here (along with some before photos, if you’re curious!)

 Every time I went to write this update post – a new piece of furniture arrived, or we hung my artwork.
 So, I’m glad I held off!